 Avril swore and turned the laser-cannon to keep track of the dragon, hoping he wouldn’t need to rely on the decrepit weapon’s firepower.

-When the dragon reached one of the two roads out of Taral, it flew above the red Damarian desert that surrounded the city, flying low and close to the road-shield.
+When the dragon reached one of the two roads out of Taral, it flew above the red Damarian desert that surrounded the city, flying low and close to the shimmering blue road-shield.

-He zoomed in further with the weapon’s camera and caught movement behind the blue shimmer of the road-shield.
+He zoomed in further with the weapon’s camera and caught movement on the road.
 Two assault vehicles and three road-bikes all sporting the sigil of the Lord of Damar sped along the highway toward Taral.

 Avril muttered, “Shit, a cadre.”